FreeRADIUS/freeradius-server/README.rst

 FreeRADIUS can authenticate users on systems such as 802.1x (WiFi), dialup, PPPoE, VPN's, VoIP, and many others.
-It supports back-end databases such as MySQL, PostgreSQL, Oracle, Microsoft Active Directory, OpenLDAP, and many more.
-It is used daily to authenticate the Internet access for hundreds of millions of people, in sites ranging from 10 users, to 10 million and more users.
+It supports back-end databases such as MySQL, PostgreSQL, Oracle, Microsoft Active Directory, Redis, OpenLDAP, and many more.
+It is used daily to authenticate the Internet access for hundreds of millions of people, in sites ranging from 10 to 10 million+ users.

 Version 3.0 of the server is largely compatible with version 2.x, but we highly recommend that you recreate your configuration, rather than